13 Ways Your Phone is Ruining Your Health

 The Rx: If you have younger children or grandchildren, encourage them to limit their screen time—and set an excellent example by ungluing yourself from your phone or tablet when you're around them.
 "I support the American Academy of Pediatrics (AAP) recommendations to limit screen-based media because we don't know the long-term effects of screen stimuli and input," says Fruth.
 "Our one-million-year-old brains may need more time to catch up."

 "One impact of phone use that has been recently recognized is the elimination of solitude from our lives," says Dr. Michael McLaughlin, Ph.D., RTC, director of the Center for Healthy Internet Use in Vancouver, Canada.
 "Solitude is being alone with your thoughts.
 One is never alone with a phone.
 Every opportunity for solitude has us reaching for the device.
 Clinical research has shown many benefits of solitude, including self-awareness, increased empathy, improved cognition, and decreased stress."

 The Rx: "At least an hour alone with your thoughts per day is recommended," says McLaughlin.
 "An added benefit is the restoration of the parts of the brain that get fatigued by screen manipulation and short-term, staccato attention fueled by distractions.
 Couple some solitude with a natural surrounding, and double the many benefits of a time out."
-And to live your happiest and healthiest life, don't miss these 100 Ways Your Home Could Be Making You Sick.
+As for yourself: To get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.